top of page

 Architecture: Superlimão

-Authors: Lula Gouveia, Thiago Rodrigues, Antonio Carlos Figueira de Mello, Maria Fernanda Elaiuy, Fernando Ferrari, Marília Vicentini and Natalia di Renzo.
+Authors: Lula Gouveia, Thiago Rodrigues, Antonio Carlos Figueira de Mello, Maria Fernanda Elaiuy, Fernando Ferrari, Marília Vicentini, and Natalia di Renzo.

 Location: São Paulo, Brazil